pace-neutrons/Horace/documentation/smg/17_pixel_data.md

                 % number of elements as we have pixels in the current page. signal_to_add = repelem(img_chunk(:), npix_chunks{page_number});

-                % Increment the pixel signal and move the next page obj.signal = obj.signal + signal_to_add;
+                % Increment the current page's signal and move to the next page obj.signal = obj.signal + signal_to_add;
                 obj.advance()
             end